top of page

 With the skills I had acquired with engineering, watchmaking and keyworking, I now share my knowledge by teaching a structured weekly evening class, introducing complete beginners to the art of watchmaking.

 There is also a second-year course, a natural progression from the initial curriculum.
-This advanced course focussed on more complicated automatic and chronograph watches, as well as precision repairs involving the replacement and setting of jewels and balance staffs.
-Using a watchmaker's lathe and a jacot tool for polishing pivots, hairspring manipulation and jewelling are covered in-depth.
+This advanced course focussed on more complicated automatic and chronograph watches, as well as precision repairs.

 Recently, I founded the London Watchmaking School in South London, creating a space for individuals of all skill levels.
 From complete novices to seasoned professional watchmakers looking to enhance their technical and theoretical understanding, our courses cater to diverse interests.
 The classes, limited to six students, take place in the evenings within a well-equipped watchmaking workshop.